“EVERYTHING SHOULD BE MADE AS SIMPLE AS POSSIBLE BUT NOT SIMPLER”

 Be it summer or winters, nature has always provided balance in its bounty.
 If there are the sweet mangoes and lychees in summers, there is also karela or bitter gourd!
 If winter has its juicy apples and persimmons, there is also spinach greens, mustard greens and fenugreek greens.
 It is a clear indication that we need to do justice to what all the nature has blessed us with and make the most of it all.
 This also ensures that we eat balanced meals that include all the six rasas or tastes, namely – sweet, salty, sour, pungent, astringent and bitter.
-The bitter is usually the one that mostly gets compromised or undermined.
-Although there are many who love arugula or radicchio or broccoli in their salad, marmalade on our toast, collard greens in a curry or soup, mustard green in the Saag, turmeric in a glass of hot milk or spinach parathas.
+The bitter is usually the one that mostly gets compromised or is undermined.
+I do agree that there are many who love arugula or radicchio or broccoli in their salad, marmalade on our toast, collard greens in a curry or soup, mustard green in the Saag, turmeric in a glass of hot milk or spinach parathas.

 Even bitter foods can taste good if ‘treated’ or cooked well.
 The amla in Amla Murabba (Indian Gooseberry Preserve) tastes really good even though the amla tastes really bitter and sour otherwise.
 My Mom’s Meethi Sounth (Dry Ginger in Sweet Cream) is another recipe where even the pungent ginger tastes so good.
 It is great, by the way, for winters with a hot cup of milk and helps keep flu or sore throat at bay.
 Ayurveda too recommends that all the sensory buds on our tongue need to be activated and gratified.
 So incorporate the bitter in your diet too.
 These foods are natural cleansers, aid in digestion, provide vigour and improve endurance.
 Fenugreek is much loved in my family.
-We add it to our parathas, thepla, makki ki roti, lentils.
+We add it to our parathas, Thepla, makki ki roti, lentils.
 We especially love this Methi Makai Matar Malai (Sweet Corn & Peas in Creamy Fenugreek Curry) and Methi Malai Murg (Chicken in Creamy Fenugreek Curry)

 2 tbsp Mustard Oil